Skip to content

 The easiest way to maintain code-quality is to force the developer to follow some guidelines.
 Mainly how the code should be formatted.
 For this, we use PHP Code Sniffer (PHPCS).

 PHPCS is an utility which automatically checks if code matches a pre-defined code style.
-This ensures that the code is properly formatted even before the user commits their changes.
+This ensures that the code is properly formatted before the user implements their changes.

 The majority of IDEs already support PHPCS directly.
 Meaning that the code is validated as it is written and issues are directly highlighted within the Editor.